Stress and Emotional Eating

 Learning to identify the triggers that cause you to make poor food choices is the first step in controlling emotional eating.

-When you feel triggered by stress and tempted to binge on unhealthy foods, try one or more of these coping mechanisms:
+When you feel triggered by stress and are tempted to binge on unhealthy foods, try one or more of these coping mechanisms:

 • Breathe!
 Deep breathing can help reduce stress and spike energy.